 IF YOU HAVE SUSTAINED AN INJURY OR HAVE A MEDICAL CONDITION OR OTHERWISE HAVE MEDICAL NEEDS, YOU SHOULD PROMPTLY SEEK APPROPRIATE MEDICAL CARE FROM YOUR PHYSICIAN.

 Updates to Terms and Conditions

 Note that we may revise the information on this Website or otherwise change or update the Website, including these Terms and Conditions, without notice to you.
-The Nashville Hip Institute may also make improvements and/or changes in products and/or services described on this Website or add new features at any time without notice.
+The Nashville Hip Institute at TOA may also make improvements and/or changes in products and/or services described on this Website or add new features at any time without notice.
 We encourage you to periodically read these Terms and Conditions to see if there have been any changes to our policies that may affect you.
 Your continued use of the Website will signify your continued agreement to these Terms and Conditions as may be revised.

 Trademarks and Service Marks

 The Company is a registered service mark of the Company.
 Other proprietary marks of the Company or third parties may be designated as such from time to time on this Website through use of the TM, SM, or ® symbols.
 Users of this Web site are not authorized to make any use of the Company’s marks or the proprietary marks of third parties, including but not limited to, as metatags or in any other fashion that may create a false or misleading impression of affiliation or sponsorship with or by the Company or the applicable third party.